 - The framework for Action Against Hunger developed by the Ministry of State for Special Programmes in June 2006, for example, lists ten ministries which are 'most directly involved and relevant' in tackling food insecurity.
-The list is dominated by those within the agriculture sector, the only additions being the Ministries of Health and Trade. - 37 Some of the legal impediments are mentioned in footnote 7. - 38 Marsabit is 70,961km2 and Muranga is 2,559km2 - 39 Technical capacity in arid and pastoral areas is often lower than required given poor educational achievement (due to chronic under-investment) and the reluctance of public officers to be posted there.
+The list is dominated by those within the agriculture sector, the only additions being the Ministries of Health and Trade. - 37 Some of the legal impediments are mentioned in footnote 7. - 38 Marsabit is 70,961km2 and Muranga is 2,559km2 - Technical capacity in arid and pastoral areas is often lower than required given poor educational achievement (due to chronic under-investment) and the reluctance of public officers to be posted there.
 Central ministries also have a tendency to post their most junior and inexperienced officers to the most difficult areas. - 40 IGAD Drought Disaster Resilience and Sustainability Initiative (IDDRSI). - Key partners will include the Kenya Livestock Marketing Council and the Community Owned Financial Initiative (COFI).
-The latter is the first sharia-compliant savings and credit cooperative (SACCO) in Kenya and was launched in December 2012. - 42 Ministry of Reclamation and Development of Arid, Semi-Arid and Wastelands - 43 There were, of course, many projects in the ASALs prior to the Arid Lands Resource Management Project, but none with the latter's dominance, particularly on the national stage.
-For a helpful summary, see Moris, 1999. - 44 Ministry of State for Special Programmes - 45 Ministry of State for Development of Northern Kenya and other Arid Lands
+The latter is the first sharia-compliant savings and credit cooperative (SACCO) in Kenya and was launched in December 2012. - 42 There were, of course, many projects in the ASALs prior to the Arid Lands Resource Management Project, but none with the latter's dominance, particularly on the national stage.
+For a helpful summary, see Moris, 1999.

-- 46 The actual situation is more messy than presented here, with multiple narratives overlapping and competing (Ochieng Odhiambo, 2012).
-For example, the 'security/containment' narrative is still present today, although less dominant than during the state of emergency and now co-existing with other narratives. - 47 Sources: 1a) Kenya National Adult Literacy Survey, 2007; Ministry of Education, 2012; 1b) Demographic and Health Survey, 2008-09; 1c) UNICEF Kenya, 2011; 1d) Kenya National Human Development Report, 2009; 1e) UWEZO Annual Learning Assessment, 2011
+43 Sources: 1a) Kenya National Adult Literacy Survey, 2007; Ministry of Education, 2012; 1b) Demographic and Health Survey, 2008-09; 1c) UNICEF Kenya, 2011; 1d) Kenya National Human Development Report, 2009; 1e) UWEZO Annual Learning Assessment, 2011